Sean1708/rusty-cheddar/README.md

 ### Invocation Form the Command Line

 You can invoke rusty-cheddar from the command line.
-First you must grab the [repo] and build it using (remember to use nightly Rust to build rusty-cheddar):
+First you must grab the [repo] and build it (remember to use nightly Rust to build rusty-cheddar):

 ```sh
 $ cargo build --release